bocoup/p5-embed/README.md

+**Note: this prorotype is now integrated into https://github.com/bocoup/p5js-site-proto.
+See more info there.**

+---

 # p5-embed

 A prototype for a faster, more accessible p5.js code embed and preview component.
 This prototype has basic functionality and no styling outside of that needed for the code editor area itself.